Mineralogy Certification Course

 Formula: NaCa2[Si3O8](OH)

-Pectolite is a type of pyroxenoid mineral characterized by its acicular and radiating fibrous aggregates.
+Pectolite is a type of pyroxenoid mineral characterized by its acicular and radiating fibrous aggregate structure.
 These formations are relatively fragile and should be handled carefully to avoid breakage.
-One of the most well-known varieties of pectolite is known by the gem trade name Larimar, which is highly valued for its pleasing blue lagoon color and exciting patterns.
+One of the most well-known varieties of pectolite is known by the trade name "Larimar," which is highly valued for its pleasing "blue lagoon" color and exciting patterns.

 Mineral property | Pectolite characteristics |